CharleneMcKeown/DevOps-and-Containers/README.md

 3. If prompted to create a storage account, click yes.
 4. Once your Bash shell has loaded, type the following, replacing surname with your own.
 Service Principals must have unique names.
-> Note: if you're copying and pasting, to paste into Cloud Shell on Windows you must use the keyboard shortcut `shift + insert` instead of the normal `Ctrl + V`
+> Note: if you're copying and pasting, to paste into Cloud Shell on Windows you must use the keyboard shortcut `Shift + Insert` instead of the normal `Ctrl + V`

 ``` bash
 	az ad sp create-for-rbac --name acr-service-principal-surname --role contributor --query password --output tsv